 Rochester, Minn. -- When it rains in southeastern Minnesota, select watershed staff are packing their sample bottles along with their umbrellas.
 They’re working to detect the level of pollutants being flushed into rivers with rain water or snow melt.

 When snow melts or rain falls, the water picks up pollutants as it drains across land to a stream.
 Measuring that flush of pollutants can be tricky because some stream water levels rise and fall so quickly – in a matter of hours.
-It’s also important because the bulk of pollutants can come from one major storm in a season.
+It’s also important work, because the bulk of pollutants in a season can come from a single major storm.

-While the Zumbro Watershed staff and local partners regularly monitors the health of the Zumbro River and it's tributaries, this water monitoring is special because it captures the level of pollutants in runoff.
+While these local partners regularly monitor the health of rivers, this water monitoring is special because it captures the level of pollutants in runoff.
 Water picks up soil, fertilizer and other pollutants as it runs off the land to a stream, lake or wetland.